courtcraw/mesadu_wdbinaries/docs/lab1.md

 </p></details></hint>
 <br>

 * Finally, we will need to modify the timestep controls for the run.
 These `f_` parameters provide the ability to set an upper limit on each timestep based on a particular quantity (ie. envelope mass, binary separation, orbital angular momentum, etc).
-Let's set an upper limit to based on the orbital angular momentum and your number of threads.
-Look at the [MESA Documentation](https://docs.mesastar.org/en/latest/) and set the the timestep control for change in orbital angular momentum.
+Let's set an upper limit based on the orbital angular momentum and your number of threads.
+Look at the [MESA Documentation](https://docs.mesastar.org/en/release-r24.03.1/) and set the the timestep control for change in orbital angular momentum.
 If you are using two (2) threads OR if you are evolving a Helium Star donor, then set this value to <code>2d-3</code>.
 Otherwise, if using more than two (2) threads, then set this value to <code>7d-4</code>.
 Note that each option will have two parameters, e.g. <code>fj</code> and <code>fj_hard</code>.
 We will only alter the first ones, not <code>fj_hard</code>, etc.

 <hint><details>
 <summary> Hint (click here) </summary><p>
-The section on timestep controls based on relative changes is [here](https://docs.mesastar.org/en/latest/reference/binary_controls.html#fj).
+The section on timestep controls based on relative changes is <a href="https://docs.mesastar.org/en/latest/reference/binary_controls.html#fj" target="_blank">here</a>.
 </p></details></hint>
 <br>